 NEPTUN’s Waterfall event takes place every Fall semester.

-In light of the ongoing pandemic and virtual learning, this semester (Fall 2020) is being hosted virtually and in coordination with other colleges around the country, as the RAINSTORM event, taking place Sat/Sun December 5th & 6th (12-6pm EST).
+In light of the ongoing pandemic and virtual learning, this semester (Spring 2021) is being hosted virtually as NEPTUN SPLASH event, taking place April 3rd.